ivanliu1989/Avito-Demand-Prediction-Challenge/README.md

 - 68k users are overlapping between test and train
 - 64k ads titles are common to train and test
 - The top SVD components capture quite an amount of variation in the data.
 So this might be helpful features in our modeling process.
+- From the deal probability distribution graph, it is clear that majority of the items have exteremely low deal probability, ie. about 78%, while very few values have the deal probability of 0.7 or larger.
+- A very small tower is observed near the deal probability of 1.0, indicating that there are some items in the dataset having very high value of deal probability.